freia-lab/e3-cm/plc/readme.txt

 TestEssProtoFreia_20211108 - KG, Added support for CV11 and CV21 - control valves for SHe circuit.
 Quite a lot of changes in many blocks.
 TestEssProtoFreia_20211213 - KG, Changed the names of the variables related to CV11/CV21 to FT11/FT21 to indicate that we control the flow (the valves are controlled
 			     by a PID regulator connected directly to the valve and the flow meter).
+TestEssProtoFreia_20220209 - KG, Added a PID regulator for controlling the pressure PT03 (at the moment PT02-direct sensor is used) using CV04.
+The regulator can be
+			     only turned on or off manually by the operator.